Marusko/Race-Timer/README.md

   * **Setup** - Tab for setting up the start times
     * **Enable individual starts** - Enable or disable individual starts
     * **Use list from API** - Switch between using CSV file as source or RaceResult API as source
+    * **Start time filter field** - Race Result field used to filter and auto-update the starts loaded from the API, defaults to `Start.ToD.Decimal`.
+Enabled only when **Use list from API** is checked.
+Change it if your event uses a different field
     * **Select file** - Select the start times CSV file, above the button will be shown the name of the file, enabling the delete button
     * **Delete file** - Delete loaded starts from CSV file
     * **Open Timer** - Opens the starts window on selected screen, disables all tabs and enables **Control**